10 questions on stock CFDs

 You may or may not be aware of how leverage works in trading.
 It is, for example, a significant feature of forex trading.
 And it is also a key feature in stock CFDs.

 The difference is that minimum margin requirements on stock CFDs tend to be greater.
-Typically, for Canadian dollar-based accounts, they are set at 30%, but for some stocks the MMR is 40% or 50%.
+Typically, for Canadian dollar-based accounts, they are set at 30%, but for some stocks the margin requirement is 40% or 50%.
 The full list is available online for you to check at your convenience.

 Remember, you always earn 100% of a transaction’s gains, but are also liable to pay 100% of the losses.
-Use risk management tools – such as stop-loss orders, take profits and guaranteed stops – to build in safeguards.
+Use risk management tools – such as stop-loss orders and take profits – to build in safeguards.

 Whenever you trade with leverage, it is important you understand all the inherent risks involved.
 Leveraged trading increases your opportunity to profit but also increases risk.
 It’s essential that traders maintain the indicated margin requirements for all open positions in order to avoid any unexpected liquidation of trading positions.

 When you trade stock CFDs through FOREX.com, you have access to nearly 2,500 stocks from the most popular countries worldwide.
 You can also trade whole indices (baskets of stocks like the FTSE 100 in the UK or the S&P 500 in the US), or commodities like oil or gold.